Expeditus: Réunion Island

 Roadside altars dedicated to Expédit are common in Réunion and always painted red.

 Expédit has a significant folk following on the French island of Réunion off the east coast of Africa in the Indian Ocean.
 Stories about the origin of his veneration follow the typical formula: a mysterious parcel marked with expedit arrived as an aid to instill pious virtues in the people.
 Another version says that Expédit acquired his name through his help in placing vengeful curses.
 Decapitated statues of the saint are often found, the defacement inflicted in anger for a request not carried out, or in order to break an existing curse.

 Road-side altars dedicated to Expédit can be as small as a box containing a small statue of the saint, or as large as a hut, containing multiple statues, candles, and flowers.
 In all cases, these altars are painted a bright red.
 Also common are ex-votos thanking Expédit for wishes granted and favors received.

-In Réunion, the cult of Saint Expédit has been syncretic, associating him with goddess Kali, with Roman Catholicism absorbing other beliefs from Madagascar or India.
+In Réunion, the cult of Saint Expédit has been syncretic, associating him with the goddess Kali, with Roman Catholicism absorbing other beliefs from Madagascar or India.
 Expédit is a popular saint, revered by Reunionnais regardless of age or religion.
 As the worship of Expédit is officially considered taboo, people do not generally visit the altars in the open.
 But, the altars are widespread on the island and obviously well-tended, showing that the cult is active.